Wellington City Council: Crown observer

 On 22 October 2024 the New Zealand government appointed Lindsay McKenzie as a Crown Observer to the council after the Council was forced to revise its 2023–2024 Long Term Plan in response to a failed attempt to sell its airport shares.
-MP and former Wellington City councillor Tamatha Paul has accused the government's decision to appoint the Crown Observer as politically motivated.
+MP and former Wellington City councillor Tamatha Paul accused the government of being politically motivated in their decision to appoint the Crown Observer.